1. Introduction to Brother Embroidery Machines

 9.6 Q: Where can I find more tutorials and support for my Brother machine?

-A: Brother provides comprehensive resources, including step-by-step guides and video tutorials, on their official website and YouTube channel.
-For personalized help, contact Brother Support or visit an authorized service center.
+A: Brother provides step-by-step guides and video tutorials on its official website and YouTube channel.
+For personalized help, contact Brother Support or an authorized service center.